 The Boy Who Could Bee is a debut novel in children’s literature.
-An interwoven fantasy about honeybees with the real world of their keepers.
+An interwoven fantasy about honeybees and the real world of their keepers.
 After Joe gets into mischief at the monastery, the abbot orders him to learn beekeeping.
 Unfortunately, he has more to cope with than a grouchy old monk, irritable insects, and cousin Emily from London.

-Profit from royalty pledged to children’s cancer charities.
+Profit pledged to children’s cancer charities.

 “A marvelous history of the roots of biomedical gerontology.”
 Caleb E. Finch, University of Southern California